Table of Contents

 If you are struggling with mental health concerns and alcohol or drug use, Charlie Health is here to help.

-Charlie Health is a virtual Intensive Outpatient Program (IOP) designed to offer more than once-weekly support for young people with complex mental health conditions and their families.
-Our program includes supported groups, individual counseling, and family therapy.
+Charlie Health’s virtual Intensive Outpatient Program (IOP) is designed to offer more than once-weekly support for people with serious mental health conditions.
+Our program includes curated groups, individual counseling, and family therapy.
 As mentioned, many people struggling with SUD are also dealing with complex mental health issues.
 We offer SUD treatment designed to address these co-occurring issues.
-However, we are unable to deliver active SUD treatment options (such as urinary analyses or the prescription of controlled substances, such as Suboxone).

 Fill out this short form to find out if Charlie Health is a good fit for you or a loved one.